Skip to content

 Features

-• Pull request automation: Create and manage pull requests across multiple repositories
+• Pull Request Automation: Create pull requests across dozens of repositories with a single command.

-• Built in Rust: Memory-safe, fast, and reliable implementation
+• Built in Rust: Fast, memory-safe, and reliable.

 Installation